PavelBryz/ISY503/README.md

 ### First time

+1. Select the Pytho.3.11 as interpreter
-1. Run the command
+2. Run the command

    ```bash
    git lfs install
    ```

-2. Clone the repository
+3. Clone the repository

    ```bash
    git clone https://github.com/PavelBryz/ISY503.git
    ```
-3. Install all packages used in the project
+4. Install all packages used in the project

 ### How to run on PyCharm
 1. Open the PyCharm